 While many people find that joint replacement eventually provides pain relief and restores some mobility, they need time to adjust to the artificial joint.

 Limitations after hip surgery include:

 Limitations after knee surgery include:

-Minimally Invasive Arthroplasty.
-Surgeons are exploring a variety of new techniques for a “minimally invasive” approach to knee and hip arthroplasty.
+Surgeons are exploring a variety of new techniques for a minimally invasive approach to knee and hip arthroplasty.
 They include using a shorter incision, and new types of smaller specialized instruments.
-The goal is to give the patient a shorter recovery time and less postoperative pain.
+The goal is to give the person a shorter recovery time and less postoperative pain.
 However, minimally invasive arthroplasty is still in its early stages.
 At this time, there is no consensus on which minimally invasive technique works best, or if it actually achieves any additional benefits beyond the recovery period.

 Osteotomy is generally performed for early-stage knee osteoarthritis that has affected only a certain section (compartment) of the knee.
-According to the American Academy of Orthopedic Surgeons, this procedure works best for patients who are thin, active, or younger (40 – 60 years old).
+According to the American Academy of Orthopedic Surgeons, this procedure works best for people who are thin, active, or younger (40 to 60 years old).

 Arthroscopy with lavage and debridement is sometimes performed to clean out bone and cartilage fragments that, in theory at least, may cause pain and inflammation.
 Arthroscopy is also sometimes used to diagnose osteoarthritis.
 In this procedure, the surgeon makes a small incision and inserts the arthroscope, a pencil-width fiber-optic instrument that contains a light and magnifying lens.
 The arthroscope is attached to a miniature television camera that allows the surgeon to see the inside of the joint.
 Saline solution is injected to wash out the debris (lavage) and the fragments are then removed (debridement).